Infrastructure testing has a stupid missing feature: undo.

 ./multipass-manager.sh destroy

 This removes all VMs, purges snapshots, removes SSH config entries, and deletes the local state directory.
-Your system is squeaky clean.

-The psychological shift is profound.
-When cleanup is free, experimentation is free.
+When cleanup is free, experimentation becomes normal.

 1. Snapshot after commissioning, not before.